critterandguitari/Organelle_Manual/manual.md

 ![](Ch3%20-%203%20patches%20menu%20again%20with%20active%20patch%20shown.png)

-> **NOTE:** One neat performance trick is that Organelle remembers its > selection in the patches menu.
-So if you want to cue up the next patch > you will need, you can turn the Selector and leave that patch > selected.
-Now all you have to do to load that patch is press down the > Selector knob "”Â you don't even have to turn the Selector or call up > the patches menu.
+> **NOTE:** One neat performance trick is that Organelle remembers its selection in the patches menu.
+So if you want to cue up the next patch you will need, you can turn the Selector and leave that patch selected.
+Now all you have to do to load that patch is press down the Selector knob — you don't even have to turn the Selector or call up the patches menu.

 #### System Menu